TimRLong/IT2351/Assignment2/readme.md

 2. Customer first and last names from selected states are concatenated into their full names and given an alias.
 Then sorted by State, last name, first name.
 For this query I had to look up the syntax for the Concat function.

-3.Customer and order ids are taken from the orders table along with the order and shipping dates.
+3. Customer and order ids are taken from the orders table along with the order and shipping dates.
 All columns are given aliases and the query is sorted by order date.
 For this query I had to look up MySQL date formatting.

 4. Information is taken from the orders and customers tables with a join on customer id.
 Dates are selected and aliases are given to all columns.
 For this query I looked up the syntax for joining tables.